python/typing/docs/source/stubs.rst

 Built-in Generics
 -----------------

-PEP 585 [#pep585]_ built-in generics are supported and should be used instead of the corresponding types from ``typing``::
+:pep:`585` built-in generics are supported and should be used instead of the corresponding types from ``typing``::

     from collections import defaultdict